revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-177.The Junior developer is having one doubt and he is asking If a class has one class variable then how many copies will be created for that variable to a senior ho will you help him to get an answer?
+177. The Junior developer is having a doubt and he is asking if a class has one class variable, then how many copies will be created for that variable to the senior?
+How will you help him to get an answer?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

  <details><summary><b>Show Answer </b></summary>
 <blockquote>

 Only one copy of static variables is created when a class is loaded.
-Each object instantiated has its own copy of instance variables.Only one copy of static variables is created when a class is loaded.
+Each object instantiated has its own copy of instance variables.
+Only one copy of static variables is created when a class is loaded.
 Each object instantiated has its own copy of instance variables.

 </details>

 ---

-178.Consider you have this piece of code,
+178.Consider you have the following piece of code,

 ```python
 print(0.2+0.4==0.6)